getreu/tp-note/doc/source/tp-note--manual.md

 ---

 Winston kept his back turned to the telescreen.
 It was safer, though, as he well knew, even a back can be revealing.
-A kilometre away the Ministry of Truth, his place of work, towered vast and white above the grimy landscape...
+A kilometer away the Ministry of Truth, his place of work, towered vast and white above the grimy landscape...
 ```